limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-4](/assets/images/posts/pinkys-palace-walkthrough/screenshot-4.png)

-After `dirbuster` has completed doing its thing, this is what I got.
+After `dirbuster` has completed doing its thing, this is what I get.

 ![screenshot-5](/assets/images/posts/pinkys-palace-walkthrough/screenshot-5.png)

 ### Pinky's Admin Files Login

-This was the attack surface I saw at `http://pinkys-palace:8080/littlesecrets-main/`.
+This is the attack surface I see at `http://pinkys-palace:8080/littlesecrets-main/`.

 ![screenshot-6](/assets/images/posts/pinkys-palace-walkthrough/screenshot-6.png)

 The form on this page points to `login.php` and `logs.php` logs any failed login attempts.
-Here's an example when I used the credential (`admin:admin`) to login.
+Here's an example when I use the credential (`admin:admin`) to log in.

 ![screenshot-7](/assets/images/posts/pinkys-palace-walkthrough/screenshot-7.png)

 ![screenshot-8](/assets/images/posts/pinkys-palace-walkthrough/screenshot-8.png)

 Noticed `logs.php` showed three parameters (`user`, `pass` and `User-Agent`)?
-This calls for `sqlmap` which can test these parameters for SQLi far better and faster than I can.
+This calls for `sqlmap`, which can test these parameters for SQLi far better and faster than I can.

 ### SQL Injection